 3. Display dependability and trustworthiness in all you do

-When you build a history of being committed to doing what you say, steering clear of gossip and not repeating things told you in confidence, you create a safe environment to nurture a friendship.
+When you build a history of being committed to doing what you say, steering clear of gossip, and not repeating things told in confidence, you create a safe environment to nurture a friendship.

 4. Don’t judge and appreciate differences

 5. Share!
-Share your time.
-Share your heart
+Share your time and your heart

-Share your resources.
-Share your friends.
-Yes, friends rely on each other and so to be a good friend you must be willing to share yourself, your goods and your friends.
+Yes, friends rely on each other, and so to be a good friend, you must share yourself, your goods, and your friends.

 6. Respect others and be self-assured